Anechka78/tz_voroj2/README.md

 p5.
 Open the backend part of the site in a browser, authorize with administrator rights, go to the data viewing section https://admin.tz_voroj2.loc/data/view/

-    <p>To view the tree structure of a JSON object, click the eye icon.
-In the viewing mode, it is possible to collapse/expand individual elements.</p>
+    To view the tree structure of a JSON object, click the eye icon.
+In the viewing mode, it is possible to collapse/expand individual elements.
-    <p>To delete a JSON object, click the trash can icon.</p>
+    To delete a JSON object, click the trash can icon.